Blog post

 Big data has the potential to support unprecedented opportunities and use cases within healthcare.
 RWD partnerships are already helping organizations reduce the cost of care, increase access to treatments, and improve outcomes.
 Expanding these partnerships into large-scale, ongoing collaborations that create an ecosystem of connected data could transform healthcare.

 Imagine combining information from Internet of Things (IoT) devices with medical records to understand how lifestyle factors impact risk and disease progression.
 Or pooling siloed data together to identify seemingly unrelated symptoms that could help diagnose rare diseases faster.
-Data collaboration solutions accommodating heterogeneous data types and formats can lead to more alignment between drug development, patient need, and increased coverage from payors.

-Challenge 2: Varied rules and regulations
+2: Varied rules and regulations

 The governance of personally identifiable data varies from country to country.
-Even under the EU General Data Protection Regulation (GDPR), there are differences in implementation and interpretation across member states.
+Even under the EU General Data Protection Regulation (GDPR), there are differences in implementation and interpretation across member states

 These differences lead to uncertainty and risks in navigating the legal landscape around collaborating on health data.
 This can deter manufacturers of digital health products and providers of digital health services from expanding into new markets and limit cross-border collaborations.